kefniark/turnkey-laravel/README.rst

 This appliance includes all the standard features in `TurnKey Core`_, and on top of that:

 - Laravel 4.1 with dependencies
-- Composer globaly installed
 - Bower to manage dependencies of your front-end package (jQuery, Bootstrap, AngularJS, ...)
+- Composer globaly installed for all your projects
-- Npm to allow to easily install Bower, Yeoman, ...
+- NPM to allow to easily install Yeoman, Grunt, ...
 - SSL support out of the box.
 - `PHPMyAdmin`_ administration frontend for MySQL (listening on port 12322 - uses SSL).
 - Postfix MTA (bound to localhost) to allow sending of email (e.g., password recovery).